paddyroddy/tmux/README.md

 --------

 tmux may be controlled from an attached client by using a key combination of a prefix key, followed by a command key.
-This configuration uses `C-a` as a secondary prefix while keeping `C-b` as the default prefix.
+This configuration uses ` as both prefixes.
 In the following list of key bindings:
   - `<prefix>` means you have to either hit <kbd>Ctrl</kbd> + <kbd>a</kbd> or <kbd>Ctrl</kbd> + <kbd>b</kbd>
   - `<prefix> c` means you have to hit <kbd>Ctrl</kbd> + <kbd>a</kbd> or <kbd>Ctrl</kbd> + <kbd>b</kbd> followed by <kbd>c</kbd>